Sarath191181208/queuViz/README.md

 The project is currently hosted on github pages here: https://sarath191181208.github.io/queuViz/

-# Stack Viz
+# Queue Viz

-A simple simulation of push and pop operations of a stack
+A simple simulation of enqueu and dequeue operations of a queue

 ## Demo